 The French Defense is one of Black’s main defenses against 1. e4.
 One of White’s favorite ways to handle the french defense is the advance variation, in which White clarifies the position in the center immediately.
 The other main lines of the French defense after 3.
-Nc3 are the French defense Winawer, the classical variation (including the Steinitz variation of the French defense and the Burn variation of the French defense with Bg5, and the French, MacCutcheon Variation), and the French defense Rubinstein variation.
+Nc3 are the French defense Winawer, the classical variation (including the Steinitz variation of the French defense, the Burn variation of the French defense with Bg5, and the French, MacCutcheon Variation), and the French defense Rubinstein variation.

 White can also play the Tarrasch variation of the French defense, or the seemingly toothless French defense exchange variation, but this will be the topic of future articles !
 Here, this is about White advancing his e-pawn to e5.

 The generic idea of this article is the following: we will certainly not cover all the lines, but we will try to cover all the possible ideas (c7-c5 for Black, Kingside expansion for White, etc) with at least one line for each.
 Then, when you find yourself in a similar but slightly different position, you will have the tools and the ideas to find the right move on your own !

 On the short term, Black often has a small initiative against White’s pawn center.
 Here is what Black and White try to achieve: